The Santa Claus Effect Deception series by BraveHeart

 I grew into adulthood and under certain Republican and hawkish narratives.
 As such, it was clear that my father’s worldview of America was one that painted us as the good guys wearing the white hats, global cops for justice, who faced a world of mostly irrational and crazy thinking people who hated our freedom and wanted to destroy it and us at any cost.

 Admittedly, I found a certain comfort in this narrative that was coincidently drum-beat by almost every TV show, Film, News Program and print media article.
 Music prophets of the time fortunately sang a different tune.
 I found a comfort in knowing that our military was the best in the world and could, if necessary, defeat anyone.
 Admittedly, I was naïve at the time and only considered that our US media, in a Walter Cronkite manner, would only tell the truth, for bad or for good.
 I never considered that our white hat wearing media would ever bias the news or distort the facts for propaganda purposes.
 Our American narrative stated that only evil nations would do such things.
-Wow, was I in for a big surprise once I started to wake up and study this whole media phenomena.
+Wow, was I in for a big surprise once I started to wake up and study this whole media phenomenon.

 “The conscious and intellectual manipulation of the organized habits and opinions of the masses is an important element in democratic society.
-Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power of our country.” — Dr. Edward L. Bernays, considered the founding Father of Public Relations.
+Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power of our country.” — Dr. Edward L. Bernays considered the founding Father of Public Relations.

 You see, growing up during the Cold War as I did, the media narrative and group talk about Russia and their people went something like this.
 The Russians are Communists, amoral people, don’t believe in God, don’t value human life the way we do, their military and nuclear weapons are poised to preemptively destroy America because they hate our freedom, capitalism and everything we stand for.
 This was the ever-present drumbeat of the American media machine.
-This propaganda narrative, as I now know, was designed to keep Americans in fear and never to question the billions upon billions of hard earned taxpayers dollars going into our Nation’s military buildup and ever growing arsenal of nuclear weapons.
+This propaganda narrative, as I now know, was designed to keep Americans in fear and never to question the billions upon billions of hard-earned taxpayers dollars going into our Nation’s military buildup and ever-growing arsenal of nuclear weapons.
 We had to be superior in order to win if a war was to ever occur with Russia.
 And, according to the media, this was just around the corner and was just a matter of time.
 Are you beginning to hear a familiar drum beat?

 “If tyranny and oppression come to this land, it will be in the guise of fighting a foreign enemy.” – James Madison (1751 -1836)